-Updates to your WordPress site become available all the time, whether these are updates to core files, themes, or plugins.
-Since many updates build off each other, the longer you wait to update, the greater the risk of something going wrong.
-So, updating WordPress themes, plugins, and core files becomes critical for your website.
-Smaller incremental updates make it easier to identify and fix an issue if there is one.
+Updates to your WordPress site become available all the time, whether for core files, themes, or plugins.
+Since many updates build on each other, the longer you wait to apply them, the greater the risk of compatibility issues or unexpected breakage.

-While many of WordPress’ core updates happen automatically, major release updates, along with updates to your theme and plugins, do not.
-People are often nervous to push that update button because there’s a chance it could result in a broken site.
-However, outdated themes, plugins and core files are a surefire way to a hacked site – so updating WordPress themes, plugins, and core files is necessary to prevent future vulnerabilities.
-But what should you do if an update breaks your site?
+While many of WordPress’s core updates happen automatically, major release updates, along with updates to your theme and plugins, do not.
+People are often nervous to push that update button because there’s a chance it could result in unexpected downtime.
+However, outdated themes, plugins, and core files leave your site more vulnerable to security risks and attacks, so keeping WordPress up to date supports both security and long-term stability.
+But what should you do if a WordPress update breaks your site and it suddenly goes down?

 The success message of a Plugin update